 From the Nagano Station (bus stop no. 26), there are about 12 roundtrip buses to Hakuba daily.
 2 out of 12 roundtrips go directly to Hakuba Iwatake Mountain Resort.
 Those buses depart from Nagano station at 8:05 and 8:55, and depart from Hakuba back to Nagano at 16:00 and 16:45.
 The above mentioned direct buses to Hakuba Iwatake are available for online booking.

-If your plan doesn’t match with the departure times of the direct buses, you can still board the same bus line and get off at the Hakuba Happo Bus Terminal.
+If your plan doesn’t match with the departure times of the direct buses, alternatively, you can board the same bus line and get off at the Hakuba Happo Bus Terminal.
 Then transfer to a ski resort shuttle to reach Hakuba Iwatake.

 From Shinjuku to Hakuba